 - Top it with the strawberry filling.

-- Slowly roll it into a log from the longest edge.
+- Slowly roll it into a log from the long side (the longest edge).
 Pinch the ends as shown.

 - Turn the dough log over so that the pinched ends are moved underneath.
 Cut the rolled log into 9 equal sections.
 For easy cutting, start by cutting the roll into 3 equal sizes.

 - Then you cut each of the 3 sections into another 3 sections.
-This way, it is easier to get consistently sized rolls.
+This way, it is easier to get equal pieces of consistently sized rolls.
 Use a sharp knife for easy cutting.

-- Carefully lift and arrange the sliced rolls into a well-greased 7 inches square baking tray.
+- Carefully lift and arrange the sliced rolls into a well-greased 7 inches square baking tray or baking dish.

-- Bake the strawberry rolls in a preheated oven for 25 to 30 minutes at 175 degrees Celsius.
+- Bake the strawberry rolls in a preheated oven for 25 to 30 minutes at 175 degrees Celsius until golden brown.
 While the rolls are baking, prepare the glaze.

 The cream cheese glaze

-- To make the glaze, add cream cheese, icing sugar, and cinnamon powder into a medium-sized bowl and beat until creamy.
+- To make the cream cheese frosting, add cream cheese, icing sugar (powdered sugar), and cinnamon powder into a medium-sized bowl and beat until creamy.

 - As soon as the strawberry rolls are baked and out of the oven, brush the top with butter.